 This is the step when you devise specific content ideas based on the research so far.

-I realize that it’s not easy to discover what to write on each keyword, so let me offer some advice:
+I realize that it’s not easy to discover what to write on each topic, so let me offer some advice:

 Review the top-ranking content for each keyword manually.
 See if there are patterns among those pages.
 This might shed some light on the audience’s expectations.